 - To send you communications which you have requested and that may be of interest to you.
 E.g. information about activities, campaigns or fundraising.

 We are committed to protecting the personal data of our supporters, customers and members.
-Any details you give us will be held in accordance with the Data Protection Act 1998.
+Any details you give us will be held in accordance with the General Data Protection Regulation 2016 and Data Protection Act 2018.
 Oxford Computer Consultants is the sole owner of the information collected on this Site.
 We will not sell, share, or rent this information to third parties, unless we have your explicit permission to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.
 Where you have given us permission we may contact you about other services and products or pass your details to similar organisations.

 Cookies are tiny software files that are stored on a computer or mobile device when an individual visits a website.
 Cookies allow websites to recognise that a user on an individual computer has previously visited the site.
 The cookies save some information about that user to improve services when they access the site again in the future.
 For example: